-STARTING OF TRAINS, FARES, &ic On the Leeds and Selby Railway .- Opened Sept.
+FARES, STARTING OF TRAINS, On the Leeds and Selby Railway .- Opened Sept.
 22, 1834.
 From the William Rawlings collection.
 Reproduced courtesy of the Yorkshire Archaeological Society FARES .- Leeds to Selby, First Class, 4s .- Second Class, 3s.
+WINTER.
 SUMMER.
-WINTER.
-FROM LEEDS, 7 morning.
-FROM LEEDS, 8 morning.
+FROM LEEDS, FROM LEEDS, 7 morning.
+8 morning.
 9 9 Do.
 Do.
 10 m. before 3 afternoon.
 10 m. before 3 afternoon.
 5 evening.
 5 evening.
-FROM SELBY, Tuesday morning, 1 past 8 FROM SELBY, Tuesday morning, 1 past 8 Other mornings, 1 past 10 Other mornings, 1 past 10 past 5 evening.
-1/2 past 5 evening. and on arrival of Hull Steamer. and en arrival of Hull Steamer.
+FROM SELBY, Tuesday morning, 1 past 8 FROM SELBY, Tuesday morning, 1 past 8 Other mornings, 1/2 past 10 Other mornings, 1 past 10 past 5 evening.
+1 past 5 evening. and on arrival of Hull Steamer. and on arrival of Hull Steamer.
 Sunday Train from Leeds 9 in the morning, returns from Selby at half-past 4.
-On the first Train from Leeds arriving at Selby, there are Steam Packets for Hull, Coaches for York and Scarbro', a Coach also starts for Hull on arrival of the 10-minutes-before-3 Train from Leeds, which returns from Hull everymorn. ing (Sundays excepted, ) reaching Selby in time for the half-past 10 Train for Leeds, through to Manchester, Liverpool, &c.
+On the first Train from Leeds arriving at Selby, there are Steam Packets for Hull, Coaches for York and Scarbro', a Coach also starts for Hull on arrival of the 10-minutes-before-3 Train from Leeds, which returns from Hull every morn. ing (Sundays excepted,) reaching Selby in time for the half-past 10 Train for Leeds, through to Manchester, Liverpool, &c.
 W. SIMPSON, General Superintendent, Leeds.
 W. B. BROWN, Manager, Selby.